 You may apply for this title if you have satisfied one of the following conditions since first becoming eligible for graduate membership:

-- Published psychological works or exercised specialised psychological knowledge of a standard not less than in 1 or 2 above.
+- Published psychological works or exercised specialised psychological knowledge of a standard not less than in 1 or 2 above

-Please note: you must normally be engaged in work of a psychological nature at the time of your application.
+You must normally be engaged in work of a psychological nature at the time of your application.

 As an Associate Fellow you can:

-- use the AFBPsS title.
+- Use the AFBPsS title.
 This is a mark of experience, competence and reputation of psychological knowledge through the field

-- if you are already a Chartered Member of the society, apply to become a Chartered Scientist which entitles you to use the prestigious CSci designation.
+- If you are already a Chartered Member of the society, apply to become a Chartered Scientist which entitles you to use the prestigious CSci designation

 Subscription fees and payment methods